Everything you ever wanted to know about CBD oil but was afraid to ask.

 The public at large still has a lot of misperceptions and unanswered questions about CBD oil and its legal status.
 Let’s try to answer some of them.

 Q: Wow!
-I see that CVS and Walgreens are planning on selling CBD!
+I see that CVS is and Walgreens is planning on selling CBD!
 So, is CBD oil completely legal now?

 No. It’s legal in some states but not all.
 It’s complicated.